-For Acquisition Projects, an appraisal of the project property must be completed to establish the fair market value of the real estate interest being acquired.
-Ag + Open Space can only contribute funds up to the appraised fair market value of the property.
-The appraised date of value must be within one year of Fiscal Oversight Commission review of the appraisal, otherwise an update will be required.
+For acquisition projects, applicants must provide to Ag + Open Space an independent appraisal demonstrating the property's fair market value.
+Ag + Open Space cannot provide funds beyond the appraised fair market value.
+The appraised date of value must be within one year of Fiscal Oversight Commission approval of the project.

-It is preferable that the appraisal is completed before the application is submitted; however, it is acceptable to submit an opinion of value from an appraiser rather than a full appraisal with the application.
-Appraisals that are one year or older at the time the Fiscal Oversight Commission conducts its review may be required to be updated.
+Ag + Open Space prefers the appraisal be completed before the application is submitted.
+However, it is acceptable to submit an opinion of value from an appraiser rather than a full appraisal with the application.
+Appraisals that are one year or older at the time the Fiscal Oversight Commission conducts its review must be updated at the applicant's expense.
 The applicant is responsible for coordinating the appraisal process and for any appraisal expenses.
-Appraisals must comply with Ag + Open Space's Appraisal Guidelines and Standards found in Appendix A-10.
+Appraisals must comply with Ag + Open Space's Appraisal Guidelines and Standards found in the Appendices.

-Schedule for Project Completion/Term of the Grant Agreement
+5. Schedule for Project Completion

-For Acquisition Projects, applicants are expected to acquire the project property and expend Ag + Open Space's grant funds and matching funds within three years from the date the Board accepts the project into the MGP.
-This timeframe accounts for Ag + Open Space's approval process, which includes:
+For acquisition projects, applicants are expected to acquire the project property and expend Ag + Open Space's grant funds and matching funds within three years from the date the Board accepts the project into the MGP.